-Case 1: Dr. Greenwald hands you 2 cryptically folded pieces of paper, prior to your AM continuity clinic.
-When you unfold these papers, you see the Newborn Screen results for two babies scheduled today for 2-week well-baby-checks with you.
+Case 1: Dr. Greenwald send you two MHS Genesis messages cryptically titled "NBS" prior to your AM continuity clinic.
+When you open these messages, you see the Newborn Screen results for two babies scheduled with you today for 2-week well-baby-checks.